Praxis-Emergent/umd-sync/README.md

 IslandJS Rails supports the development of React islands in Rails apps by synchronizing `package.json` dependencies with UMD libraries served in `public/islands/vendor`.

-Write Turbo compatible JSX in `app/javascript/islands/components/` and render it with a `react_component` helper in ERB templates (including Turbo Stream partials) — Vue and other framework support can be added with a bit of work.
+Write Turbo compatible JSX in `app/javascript/islands/components/` and render it with a `react_component` helper in ERB templates (including Turbo Stream partials) — **Vue and other framework support can be added with a bit of work**.

 ## Quick Start